Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 -  *GE Kurento* software is released under `LGPL version 2.1 <http://www.gnu.org/licenses/lgpl-2.1.html>`__ license.
-   This is quite a convenient license for programmers, but it is still recommended you check if actually fits your application needs.
+   This is quite a convenient license for programmers, but it is still recommended you check if it actually fits your application needs.

 -  `Maven <http://maven.apache.org/>`__ is used as dependency management tool for *Java* SDKs.
-Most likely `Gradle <http://www.gradle.org/>`__ can also be used, but we still haven't tested.
+Most likely `Gradle <http://www.gradle.org/>`__ can also be used, but we still haven't tested it.
 If you don't use any dependency management you can still download the `KMF API
    Bundle <https://forge.fi-ware.org/frs/download.php/819/kmf-api.jar>`__
    and incorporate manually all dependencies to your application, but